Annotation Curricula to Implicitly Train Non-Expert Annotators: Evaluation with Existing Datasets

 \section{Evaluation with Existing Datasets}

-To identify well-performing non-adaptive and adaptive estimators, we first evaluate \Approach on existing datasets in an offline setting.
-In our experiments, we focus on annotation time as a proxy for the annotation difficulty, as we conjecture that instances with a higher difficulty require more time to annotate~\citep{settles-etal-2008-al}.
-We evaluate our \estimators in two setups:
+To identify well-performing non-adaptive and adaptive estimators, we first evaluate AC on existing datasets in an offline setting.
+We focus on datasets that provide annotation time which is used to approximate the annotation difficulty during evaluation (to address the lack of gold labels in actual annotation scenarios).
+Following~\citet{settles-etal-2008-al}, we conjecture that instances with a higher difficulty require more time to annotate.
+For comparison, we then compute the correlations between different orderings generated according to our easy-instances-first strategy using text difficulty heuristics (non-adaptive) and interactively trained models (adaptive) with the annotation time (approximated annotation difficulty).
+We evaluate our estimators in two setups:

-\begin{description}[noitemsep,topsep=3pt,itemsep=3pt,itemindent=-1em] \item[\Static] We evaluate how well adaptive and non-adaptive \estimators trained on the whole training set correlate with the annotation time of the respective test set (upper bound). \item[\Adaptive] We evaluate the performance of adaptive \estimators in an interactive learning scenario with simulated annotators and an increasing number of training instances. \end{description}
+\begin{description}[noitemsep,topsep=3pt,itemsep=3pt,itemindent=-1em] \item[Full] We evaluate how well adaptive and non-adaptive estimators trained on the whole training set correlate with the annotation time of the respective test set (upper bound). \item[Adaptive] We evaluate the performance of adaptive estimators in an interactive learning scenario with simulated annotators and an increasing number of training instances. \end{description}